turambar173/indigo-lbtda-onedata/README.md

 ### Add metadata

 For an astronomical archive metadata are crucial.
-They describe an astronomical resouce (image, spetrum, calibration, etc.) for purposes such as discovery and identification.
+They describe an astronomical resource (image, spectrum, calibration, etc.) for purposes such as discovery and identification.

 Now INAF and LBTB data are in Onedata, so let's add metadata to them.